B.S. in Bioengineering, The University of Texas at Dallas, 2020

 - Cornell University Dean’s Excellence Fellowship

 Alikhan grew up in Palatine, Illinois before moving to Dallas for his undergraduate studies.
 At UT Dallas, Alikhan participated in the NSF LSAMP Summer Research Academy where he assessed the viability of dental biomaterials via bacterial adhesion and cell culture studies.
 Alikhan continued his research as a member of the Biomaterials for Osseointegration and Novel Engineering (BONE) lab.
-At Cornell, Alikhan is a board member for the LGBTQIA+ graduate student association (QGrads), and is a peer mentor for the CU EMPower mentorship program.
-Alikhan enjoys hiking, attending music festivals, playing video games, and volunteering in his free time.
+At Cornell, Alikhan is a Graduate Resident Fellow for Alice Cook House where he supports the social, intellectual, and emotional well-being of undergraduate residents.
+Alikhan enjoys hiking, music festivals, playing video games, and floating out on Cayuga Lake.